Our Governors

 Foundation Governor Special Needs and Disabilities

-Although i don't live in the village, i became involved with the school about 7yrs ago when i joined the 'Open the Book Assembly Team'.
-I became a Governor 4yrs ago and i bring with me some of the insight gained from a long career in Secondary Education.
+Although I don't live in the village, I became involved with the school about 7yrs ago when i joined the 'Open the Book Assembly Team'.
+I became a Governor 4yrs ago and I bring with me some of the insight gained from a long career in Secondary Education.
 I've added Link Governor for RE and English to my role and now hope to develop a special attachment to Class Dolphin.
 It's always a great joy to come into school, and i love it that the children now greet me by name!

 Peter Hall